PashaKukhnovets/Hyper_Casual_Farm/README.md

 # Idle_Action_Farm
-Test project for Dorfer Games OU
+Test project for the Dorfer Games OU